hsnyder/FMacro/README.md

 (Actually, it's currently an empty repository, but it will eventually be a preprocessor).

 *Why?*
-Modern Fortran is a very nice language, but one of it's shortcomings is the lack of generic programming support.
+Modern Fortran is a very nice language, but one of its shortcomings is the lack of generic programming support.
-C gets around this issue through it's very capable preprocessor.
+C gets around this issue through its very capable preprocessor.
 Fortran does not have a standard preprocessor.
 Many compilers permit the use of the C preprocessor in Fortran code, but unfortunately the implementation is not very consistent across different compilers, once you start looking at the details like macro argument concatenation